GA4 Views: How To Create a “View” in Google Analytics 4

-2. How can we create our own Views in GA4?
+3. How can you create your own Views in GA4 using filters?
 (Or at least get close)

 GA4 simply does not have Views.
-This is one of the many differences between GA4 and UA and it’s because the account structure is entirely different and the data model is completely new.
+This is one of the many differences between GA4 and UA and it’s because the account structure is entirely different.

 The Universal Analytics Account Structure

-In Universal Analytics, the structure went a little like this: Account –> Property –> View.
-In UA, the Account level lines up with an overall organization.
-Each distinct web property (like a website or an app) has its own unique tracking code and exists at the Property level of the structure.
-And Views are where you actually check out your data and reports.
+In Universal Analytics, the structure included 3 elements: Account –> Property –> View.
+The Account level lines up with an overall organization.
+Each distinct web property (like a website or an app) had its own unique tracking code and existed at the Property level of the structure.
+And Views were where you actually looked at your data and reports.

 views in google analytics ua